Giorgian de Arrascaeta

-De Arrascaeta played for Uruguay U20 and has been a member of the senior team since 2014.
-He represented the nation at the Copa América in 2015, 2019 and 2021, as well as the FIFA World Cup in 2018 and 2022.
+Arrascaeta played for Uruguay U20 and has been a member of the senior team since 2014.
+He represented the nation at the Copa América in 2015, 2019, 2021 and 2024, as well as the FIFA World Cup in 2018 and 2022.

 Club career

 Defensor Sporting

-De Arrascaeta debuted for Defensor Sporting in the Uruguayan Primera División in October 2012, four months after his 18th birthday.
+Arrascaeta debuted for Defensor Sporting in the Uruguayan Primera División in October 2012, four months after his 18th birthday.
 He was a member of the team as it won the 2013 Clausura championship, and played in the Championship play-off, a 3–1 loss to Peñarol.

 Cruzeiro

-De Arrascaeta's performances for Defensor in its run to the semi-finals of the 2014 Copa Libertadores attracted the Brazilian champions Cruzeiro.
-On 17 January 2015 Cruzeiro secured de Arrascaeta signing by agreeing to pay €4 million to acquire 50% of his economic rights.
+Arrascaeta's performances for Defensor in its run to the semi-finals of the 2014 Copa Libertadores attracted the Brazilian champions Cruzeiro.
+On 17 January 2015 Cruzeiro secured de Arrascaeta signing by agreeing to pay €4 million (R$12 million) to acquire 50% of his economic rights.

-In Cruzeiro, de Arrascaeta formed what became known as "La Banda", along with former Vélez Sarsfield stars Lucas Romero and Ariel Cabral.
-This trio, along with fellow stars Thiago Neves and Robinho helped Cruzeiro win the 2017 Copa do Brasil, 2018 Campeonato Mineiro, and 2018 Copa do Brasil, scoring decisive goals in all three finals.
+In Cruzeiro, Arrascaeta formed a midfield strong, which became known as "La Banda", along with Lucas Romero and Ariel Cabral.
+This trio, along with fellow stars Thiago Neves and Robinho helped Cruzeiro to conquer the 2017 Copa do Brasil,the 2018 Campeonato Mineiro, and 2018 Copa do Brasil, with Arrascaeta scoring decisive goals in all three finals.

 On 4 February 2018 Cruzeiro won 1–0 against América Mineiro at Mineirão, in a 2018 Campeonato Mineiro match.
-De Arrascaeta scored the only goal of the match with a volley kick, later that year he received his first nomination to the FIFA Puskás Award for that goal.
+Arrascaeta scored the only goal of the match with a volley kick, later that year he received his first nomination to the FIFA Puskás Award for that goal.